 One of the biggest festivals in the fall is the Memphis India Fest, where thousands of locals and tourists alike come together to celebrate the rich and diverse culture of India.
 You’ll get to experience everything from the food, clothing and jewelry to the art, music, and language!
-This year’s theme focuses on the country’s ancient history and culture with performances by more than 500 local dancers and singers!
+This year’s theme is “Incredible Journey to Culture, Traditions & Tourism” with performances by more than 500 local dancers and singers!

 So, how much do you know about India?
 Before you go, here are a few quick facts to enrich your experience at the festival.